 In addition to the mediation fee, if you do have a lawyer present, you are responsible for paying your own legal costs as well.

-Many parties choose not to bring legal representation to the mediation and still manage to resolve most, if not all, of their dispute.
+Most parties choose not to bring legal representation to the mediation and still manage to resolve their dispute.

 Can you give me the name of a good lawyer?